ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The association of challenges to identifiers is typically done by requiring the client to perform some action that only someone who effectively controls the identifier can perform.
-For the challenges in this document, the actions are:
+For the challenges in this document, the actions are as follows:

 * HTTP: Provision files under .well-known on a web server for the domain
 * DNS: Provision DNS resource records for the domain